nischala16/ibm-data-science-cert/applied-data-science-capstone/README.md

 ## License

-This project is for educational purposes as part of a data science capstone.
+This project is for educational purposes as part of a data science capstone for the IBM Data Science Certificate.

 ---